 When buying new carts, read the product description thoroughly to determine if the accessories are included or not.
 If the cart seems a bit cheap, it could be the accessories you see displayed on the image has to be purchased separately.

-Some carts can be fully customized before purchase, allowing you to decide which options and features to add.
+Some carts can be fully customized for purchase, allowing you to decide which options and features to add.

-If money is not concern, you can get a high-quality cart that will last for years, not to mention the fact that the cart will be aesthetically pleasing.
+If money is not the concern, you can get a high-quality cart that will last for years, not to mention the fact that the cart will be aesthetically pleasing.
 Given a choice between a low-cost new golf cart and a cheap used one, go with the new cart.
-Though secondhand carts can save you a couple of thousand dollars on the initial purchase, it could cost you more in the long run due to maintenance, parts, and so on.
+Though second-hand cars can save you a couple of thousand dollars on the initial purchase, it could cost you more in the long run due to maintenance, parts, and so on.

-If you’re buying a cart for long term use, think of it as an investment that will pay off in the future.
+If you’re buying a cart for long-term use, think of it as an investment that will pay off in the future.
 Even if you’re on a budget, you should have little trouble finding a good cart for $4,000 to $5,000.
-Whatever you decide to buy, make certain it’s from a reputable brand.
+Whatever you decide to buy, make certain it’s a reputable brand.

 The battery and gas lifespans on product descriptions are usually for “ideal” situations, and using accessories like lighting, GPS, and other electronic devices will drain its power faster.
 An electric cart uses the same batteries for the motor as well as any other accessory or item you’ll use, so that’s going to be a drain.
 The same is true for gas carts, but they usually have a generator/starter that charges a battery when the pedal is depressed, but even that will run out if too many accessories are used.